 Equine Internal Medicine

 Some indications for the use of endoscopy are evaluations of horses with upper respiratory disease such as infection or inflammation, horses that make a noise with performance or horses with enlargement in the guttural pouch area.
-Horses that are suspected to have gastric (stomach) ulcers are commonly evaluated with the 3 M endoscope after a period of fasting to ensure that the stomach is empty at the time of examination.
+Horses that are suspected to have gastric (stomach) ulcers are commonly evaluated with the 3 m endoscope after a period of fasting to ensure that the stomach is empty at the time of examination for a complete assessment.

 Ultrasound examination is a method of diagnostic testing that allows the veterinarian to examine internal structures in a non-invasive manner.
 High frequency sound waves are released from this instrument to allow for examination of various soft tissues, such as the lung surface, liver, kidneys and outer lining of the gastrointestinal tract.
 Ultrasound examination is a common procedure that is used for reproductive purposes to determine the size of ovaries and the characteristics of the uterus.